anivargi96/anil_bnmit_full_stack/README.md

  Todo Summary Assistant

-A full-stack productivity application that allows users to manage personal to-dos and generate a smart summary using a real LLM (OpenAI GPT).
+A full-stack productivity application that allows users to manage personal to-dos and generated.
 The summary is automatically sent to a Slack channel with a single click.

----

  Features

-- Add, edit, and delete personal to-dos.
+- get Add, and delete personal to-dos.
 - View list of all current to-dos.
 - Click a button to:
-  - Summarize all pending to-dos using OpenAI GPT API.
+  - Summarize all pending to-dos using OpenAI
   - Send the summary to a configured Slack channel.
 - Success/failure toast notifications for Slack integration.

 ---

  Frontend
 - Reactjs